chichiwang/notes/os/linux/cli/fundamentals/README.md

 ```

 The `-t` flag will give a listing sorted by the last modified time.

+### dd
+[dd](https://en.wikipedia.org/wiki/Dd_(Unix)) is a Linux utility, the primary purpose of which is to convert and copy files.
+On Unix systems, device drivers for hardware (such as hard disk drives) and special device files (such as `/dev/zero` and `/dev/random`) appear in the file system just like normal files; `dd` can also read and/or write from/to these files, provided that function is implemented in their respective driver.
+As a result `dd` can be used for tasks such as backing up the boot sector of a hard drive, and obtaining a fixed amount of random data.
+The `dd` program can also perform conversions as it is copied, including byte order swapping and conversion to and from the ASCII and EBCDIC text encodings.

 ## Additional Resources
 * [Linux Virtual Console And Terminal Explained](https://www.computernetworkingnotes.com/linux-tutorials/linux-virtual-console-and-terminal-explained.html)